jbaumann/H32_Basic/README.md

 # H32_Basic - A Firmware for the H32 board

+## Important for H32 revision 2
+In this revision the labels for the external battery connector are switched.
+GND is near the board edge, battery power (the plus pole) is the inner connection.
+If you connect an external battery, double check, and then check again to ensure that you do not damage the board.

 ## For the Impatient
 If you want to read about the details of hardware and firmware, jump to the [Wiki](https://github.com/jbaumann/H32_Basic/wiki).